SimpleCreations/random-youtube-video-viewer/README.md

 1. Create a [YouTube Data API v3 key](https://developers.google.com/youtube/registering_an_application).

-   **Note:** the player uses at least 101 quota points per request, allowing to watch not more than 100 videos per day per API key.
+   **Note:** the player uses at least 101 quota points per view, allowing to watch not more than 100 videos per day per API key.
 If you plan to watch more, consider creating several API keys from multiple Google accounts.

 2. Paste the key(s) into the text box under the Settings menu.